-- One to one function(Injective): A function is called one to one function if for all elements of a and b in A such that f(a) = f(b), i.e. a = b.
+- One to one function(Injective): A function is called one to one if for all elements a and b in A, if f(a) = f(b),then it must be the case that a = b.
 It never maps distinct elements of its domain to the same element of its co-domain.

 - Onto Function (surjective): If every element b in B has a corresponding element a in A such that f(a) = b.
 It is not required that a is unique; The function f may map one or more elements of A to the same element of B.

-- One to one correspondence function(Bijective/Invertible): A function is Bijetcive function if it is both one to one and onto function.
+- One to one correspondence function(Bijective/Invertible): A function is Bijective function if it is both one to one and onto function.

 - Inverse Functions:Bijection function are also known as invertible function because they have inverse function property.
 The inverse of bijection f is denoted as f-1.
 It is a function which assigns to b, a unique element a such that f(a) = b. hence f-1 (b) = a.

 Strictly Increasing and Strictly decreasing functions: A function f is strictly increasing if f(x) > f(y) when x>y.
 A function f is strictly decreasing if f(x) < f(y) when x<y.

 Increasing and decreasing functions: A function f is increasing if f(x) ≥ f(y) when x>y.
 A function f is decreasing if f(x) ≤ f(y) when x<y.